Are You There God? It's Me, Margaret. (film): Production

-After rejecting several offers to adapt her book in the 49 years since its publication, author Judy Blume sold the film rights to James L. Brooks and Kelly Fremon Craig, who worked together on The Edge of Seventeen, with Craig set to write and direct.
+After rejecting several offers to adapt her book in the 49 years since its publication, author Judy Blume sold the film rights to James L. Brooks and Kelly Fremon Craig, who worked together on The Edge of Seventeen (2016), with Craig set to write and direct.
 A studio bidding war over the distribution rights was won by Lionsgate.

 In February 2021, it was announced that Abby Ryder Fortson would star as the titular Margaret, with Rachel McAdams cast as her mother.
 Kathy Bates was added to the cast in March.
 In April, Benny Safdie joined the cast.

 Principal photography began on April 1, 2021, in Charlotte, North Carolina.
 Filming also took place in Concord, North Carolina late in May, and wrapped in June 2021.
 Hans Zimmer composed the film's score.

 Release

-The film is scheduled for release on April 28, 2023 by Lionsgate.
+Are You There God?
+It's Me, Margaret. had its world premiere at the San Francisco International Film Festival on April 23, 2023, and was released on April 28, 2023, by Lionsgate Films.
 It was originally scheduled to be released on September 16, 2022.

+The film was released on VOD on June 6, 2023, with a Blu-ray and DVD release that followed on July 11, 2023.

+Reception

+Box office

+Are You There God?
+It's Me, Margaret. grossed $20.4 million in the United States and Canada, and $1.1 million in other territories, for a worldwide total of $21.5 million.

+In the United States and Canada, Are You There God?
+It's Me, Margaret. was released alongside Big George Foreman and Sisu, and was projected to gross $7–9 million from 3,334 theaters in its opening weekend.
+The film made $2.3 million on its first day, including $600,000 from early previews.
+It went on to debut to $6.8 million, finishing third behind holdovers The Super Mario Bros.
+Movie and Evil Dead Rise.
+In its second weekend the film made $3.2 million, finishing in fourth.